Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Details about the ISNet Loss Function

-Figure \ref{g(x)} plots $g(uh'_{bk})$, for $E=1$ and positive $uh'_{bk}$ values, ensured by the absolute value operation in equation \ref{eqabs}.
-As expected, the function monotonically increases with the undesired relevance in a heatmap, presenting a minimum at 0, when there is an absence of focus on the image background.
-As $g(uh'_{bk})$ diverges if $uh'_{bk}=1$, we clamp $uh'_{bk}$ between 0 and $1-10^{-4}$ for numerical stability.
+The loss function monotonically grows with the undesired relevance in a heatmap, $r_{bkc}$, presenting a minimum at 0, when there is an absence of focus on the image background.
+As $\mathrm{CE}(f(r_{bkc}))$ diverges if $f(r_{bkc})=1$, we clamp $f(r_{bkc})$ between 0 and $1-10^{-7}$ for numerical stability.